Brenda Leigh Johnson: Work life

-Problems (Professional, Personal, and Health)

-When Brenda starts leading the Priority Homicide Division, the squad gives her a cold reception.
+When Johnson starts leading the Priority Homicide Division, the squad gives her a cold reception.
 En masse they apply for a transfer in support of the former head of the division, then-Captain, now-Commander Taylor.
 She dismisses the lack of acceptance and throws their applications into the trash can in front of them.
 Her peers in the department are also resentful of the rank she was given when she joined the LAPD.
 Compounding this, Brenda alienates the FBI and the L.A.
 District Attorney's office.
 However, she earns Taylor's respect by solving the murder of his family friend's son.

-Brenda is attacked in an early episode in season one while investigating a victim's house.
-The principal suspect attacks Brenda, whom he mistakes for the victim, who had supposedly posted a message online saying that she wanted to be raped.
-Brenda gets to her gun in time and avoids an assault, though she suffers some physical injury and is badly shaken.
-Following a call from Fritz, during which she struggles to disguise how much the incident has upset her, Fritz shows up at Parker Center to take Brenda home and take care of her for the night, an early sign of his strong feelings for her.

 Pope divorce proceedings

 Chief Pope and his estranged second wife, Estelle, eventually divorce.
 While undergoing divorce proceedings, Pope asks Brenda to go through a deposition at his custody hearing.
 She agrees.
 Pope gains custody of his children.
 Estelle, furious at Brenda for her deposition, forces her way to the Squad Room and yells at Brenda, in front of everyone, that "she'd better not find out that she is sleeping with Pope again".
 Everyone present in the squad room, including Commander Taylor, learns that Brenda had an affair with Pope.
 They ask the inevitable question, "was she transferred here and given such a high rank due to her relationship with Pope?"
 Brenda is embarrassed and refuses to talk about the subject.
 Commander Taylor later makes a statement in front of the entire squad, discredits what Estelle said, and states that Brenda was falsely accused.
 Brenda later gathers all the pictures and memories of her past relationship with Pope and throws them out in the office trash.